This guide is currently being written in Google Docs, part of the Google G Suite productivity app family.

 Google created practice exams for each certification; these are free and accessible directly in a web browser:

 With respect to gaining hands-on product practice, you have a few options.
-You should register a GCP account and use their free usage tier if you haven't already done so.
+You should register a GC account and use their free usage tier if you haven't already done so.
 You get $300 in free credit immediately, and some services have an "always free" tier.

 Well, there you have it!
-You now possess an excellent general understanding of the Google Cloud Platform certification portfolio.
-You also have Pluralsight and non-Pluralsight resources to help you gain the necessary theoretical, practical, and practice experience required to conquer those exams and earn your GCP badges.
+You now possess an excellent general understanding of the Google Cloud certification portfolio.
+You also have Pluralsight and non-Pluralsight resources to help you gain the necessary theoretical, practical, and practice experience required to conquer those exams and earn your GC badges.
 All the best to you in your Google cloud certification journey!